marcschulder/BibTexNanny/README.md

 - [ ] How to link regularly named conferences with years where they were held in conjunction with something?
 - [ ] **Additional script** to suggest possible name variations

 ## **Key formatting**

+- [ ] There might already be an open source system for standardising BibTex keys.
+This is also used by Zotero.
+Gotra check that out.

 ### Relevant factors for key formatting